psychemedia/storytelling-notes/love_more_salt.md

 A. W. T. `[Who was Suffolk Notes and Queries contributor A.W.T. ?]`

 How many thousands of years has this legend wandered from mouth to mouth of alien men!
 First take the name 'Cap o' Rushes.'
-That answers to the Coat of Rushes, Rashin Coatie, which the Scottish Cinderella wears, in Chambers's ' Popular Traditions of Scotland.'
+That answers to the Coat of Rushes, Rashin Coatie, which the Scottish Cinderella wears, in Chambers's 'Popular Traditions of Scotland.'
 But these rushes come nowhere else, as far as I know, among the disguises of Peau d'Ane, for this heroine of Cap o' Rushes is more like Peau d'Ane (the tale La Fontaine and Perrault rhymed) than like Cinderella.
 Then take the tests of love.
 Here is a fragment that was caught up from tradition into the highest heaven of poetry in 'King Lear.'
-Then the girl's answer, ' As fresh meat loves salt,' is found, Mr. Clodd tells me, in Miss Maivé Stokes's Indian fairy tales (Tale 23).
+Then the girl's answer, 'As fresh meat loves salt,' is found, Mr. Clodd tells me, in Miss Maivé Stokes's Indian fairy tales (Tale 23).
 But the Suffolk narrator could not read or write, and is little likely to have plagiarised an idea from Miss Maivé Stokes, whose Indian Ayah, again, never plagiarised from Suffolk.
-The use of a ring, not a slipper, to cause the recognition, is found in Madame Emmy Schreck's Finnish form of ' Cinderella.'
+The use of a ring, not a slipper, to cause the recognition, is found in Madame Emmy Schreck's Finnish form of 'Cinderella.'
 Note how Suffolk fancy economises in miracle: Cap o' Rushes has fine clothes of her own, and needs no friendly beast, no fairy godmother, to provide them for her.
-We have no king here, but 'a very rich gentleman,' and no ' fairy prince with happy eyes and lighter-footed than the fox,' but merely 'the master's son.'
+We have no king here, but 'a very rich gentleman,' and no 'fairy prince with happy eyes and lighter-footed than the fox,' but merely 'the master's son.'
 Then how different the position of Cap o' Rushes' father!
 In Peaw d'Ane he has an unholy passion for the girl, and to escape this she flees into the world.
 But Suffolk takes a 'King Lear' opening, and ends it happily with an idea from Hindostan.
 The English, too, is very plain and pleasant; it is a work-a-day, unassuming English story, with the romance reduced to the lowest possible power.
 Certainly there must be more English märchen, if people happy enough to live in the country would only take a little trouble to collect them.

 --